 To reach their conclusion, researchers evaluated 3,000 adults age 65 and older over the course of 13 years.
 They began the study in 1992, measuring three different fatty acid levels in the participants’ blood over three different occasions — the first at the onset of the study in 1992, the second six years later and the third and final time at the 13-year mark — to determine their risk for coronary heart disease and stroke.

 At the end of the study, they found that none of these fatty acids were linked to total mortality or cardiovascular disease.
 What’s more, researchers discovered that the participants who showed higher levels of these fatty acids, all of which are found in full-fat dairy, had a 42 percent lower chance of dying of stroke.
 And another type of fatty acid was linked to fewer deaths from cardiovascular disease.

-These findings are not the first to suggest that full-fat dairy may even be a better option than skim.
 One 2015 study also examined the relationship between consumption of dairy and the risk of stroke and coronary disease, finding no tangible connection between the two, while a 2013 study, published in the Scandinavian Journal of Primary Health Care, actually found a health benefit to high dairy fat, linking intake to a reduced risk of central obesity in males.

 “These findings are important because they showed that long-term consumption of full-fat dairy had no negative effect on heart disease,” says Roger E. Adams, Ph.D., Houston-based dietitian, nutritionist and founder of Eat Right Fitness.
 “Long-term studies like this are needed to show effects on health with any dietary change, as short-term dietary change studies are hard to draw good conclusions,” he tells LIVESTRONG.COM.